rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/behind-proxy/launch-kubernetes/_index.md

 ### Installing Docker

+#### HTTP proxy

 First, you have to install Docker and setup the HTTP proxy on all three Linux nodes.
 For this perform the following steps on all three nodes.

-For convenience export the IP address and port of your proxy into an environment variable and set up the HTTP_PROXY variables for your current shell:
+For convenience, export the IP address and port of your proxy into an environment variable and set up the HTTP_PROXY variables for your current shell:

 ```
 export proxy_host="10.0.0.5:8888"